Being a card carrying Canadian, one thing that graces our television during the winter months is hockey.

-This year something other than the usual excitement struck me me while watching the pre-tournament coverage.
-The coach of the team, as always, gets bombarded with a million questions, the main reoccurring one being: how is he going to bring home the gold?
+Recently, while watching an international tournament, the coach of the team got bombarded with a million microphones and asked one main question: how is he going to bring home the gold?

 One of the great reoccurring themes of meditation and mindfulness is that when you put all your focus into your intention about an action and not the result, you can release yourself from needing (and tying your self-worth to) a certain outcome.
 Crazy, the coach is pretty zen!

-What does all this have to do with blogging?
+What does all this have to do with online business?
 So glad you asked!

 The Numbers Trap

-This time of year is all about the goals and seeing how last year went and all that jazz.
-So often, blogging goals get wrapped up in the metrics and stats that we simply cannot control.
+Too often, goals get wrapped up in the metrics and stats that we simply cannot control.

-We can’t control how many subscribers we’ll get this month or this year, yet so often that metric will hit the goal sheet as a measure of how “well” our blog did.
+We can’t control how many subscribers we’ll get this month or this year, yet so often that metric will hit the goal sheet as a measure of how “well” our site did.

-Ultimately, we can’t control how many pageviews we get because those are actions of others and I know I’m not running around the neighborhood, firing up other people’s computers and checking out my site, ain’t nobody got time for that.
+Ultimately, we can’t control how many pageviews we get because those are actions of others and I know I’m not running around the neighborhood, firing up other people’s computers and checking out my site.

 When we focus on the things we can’t truly control it can create a lot of problems for us and our blogs.

 1. You get stuck easier.
-Ever felt sorry for yourself because of your lot in life or some other external thing you can’t control?
-I know I have and the one thing that does is take away all the power you have to actually affect change in your life.
-It works the same for blogging.
+Ever felt sorry for yourself because of some external thing you can’t control?
+I know I have and that takes away all the power you have to actually affect change in your life.
+It works the same for blogging and business.
 If you are creating and judging your success by uncontrollable events it leads to a sense of powerlessness and a lack of control.
 Not the best place to be working from.

 3. It’s easier to compare yourself to others (and not feel like you measure up.)
-When we focus goals outward and on the uncontrollable metrics of our blog, it’s far easier to look outwardly for everything.
-Does this blogger have more subscribers?
+When we focus goals outward and on the uncontrollable metrics of our websites, it’s far easier to look outwardly for everything.
+Does this other person have more subscribers?
 Wow, look how many comments so-and-so is getting.
 And the green eyed monster takes over, stealing your ability to highlight your unique gifts because you’re too worried about everyone else.

 Flipping Goal Setting Upside Down